Irfan Habib: Philosophical and political views

-Habib identifies as a Marxist and uses Marxist historiography in his work.
+Habib uses Marxist historiography in his work.

 Habib has also written books about Vedas and Vedic age, and he considers the Vedas to be a good historical source, which describes transmission in a priestly culture, that valued faithfulness.
 He further lays out the reasons that the texts were orally transmitted for hundreds of years, then they were finally written down.

 Habib has a sustained commitment to secularism.
 He led the historians at the Indian History Congress of 1998 who moved a resolution against the "saffronisation" of history.
-He has said that the BJP government at the Centre which was in power from 1998–2004, especially the MHRD Minister himself, were responsible for inventing facts and dates to suit their interpretation of Indian history.
-To counter Irfan Habib, Murli Manohar Joshi released a book which rebuts the history of what the former minister calls '‘Habib & Co'’.
+He has said that the BJP government at the Centre which was in power from 1998 to 2004, especially the MHRD Minister himself, were responsible for inventing facts and dates to suit their interpretation of Indian history.
+To counter Irfan Habib, Murli Manohar Joshi released a book which rebuts the history of what the former minister calls "Habib & Co".